Eldridge Estate is David Lloyd!

+Eldridge Estate is located in Red Hill in one of the most picturesque property in the hinterland.
 It’s a beautiful setting, but it’s also near perfect to make our single vineyard wines.
-We have 3 hectares (8 acres) under vines, all with superb views of the valley and hills behind the vineyard and winery.
+With 3 hectares (8 acres) under vines, all with superb views of the valley and hills behind the vineyard and winery.
 The vineyard has an altitude of 225 metres at a Latitude 38 22′ 16″ and Longitude 145 1′ 11″ So in altitude and climate, the site is similar to Burgundy in France.